bestie/festoon/README.md

 Personally I've felt the delegation tools in the standard library to be lacking in functionality, often difficult to use in practice and sometimes misleading.

-The following is a issues I have encountered (not comprehensive)
+The following are issues I have encountered (not comprehensive)

-* Delegation of `#inspect` causing the SimpleDelegator to masquerade as the object it decorates.
+* Delegation of `#inspect` causing the `SimpleDelegator` to masquerade as the object it decorates.
 * Comparison of decorated objects only works for coercible primitives.
 * Fluid interfaces, where the decorated object returns self, are not supported and cause your composed objects to unravel.
-* Difficulty in debugging with multple layers of decoration
+* Difficulty debugging multiple layers of decoration

 ## Examples